 Two great natural mosquito and tick repellents are Repel Plant-Based Lemon Eucalyptus Insect Repellent made with essential oils, but do try it on a small patch of skin before applying it everywhere to be sure there aren’t sensitivities.

-The other natural insect repellent that I use regularly is Terrashield essential oil spray from Doterra.
-Terrashield already has a carrier oil in it to make it less sensitive for anyone to use.
-You can purchase it at, NaturallyRecoveringAutism.com/oil.
-Either product can be sprayed on clothing or skin to repel.
+It can be sprayed on clothing or skin to repel.
 Long sleeves and long pants are best if they are in grasses.
-Keep him out of tall grasses where these bugs may be.
+Keep your child out of tall grasses where these bugs may be.
 Solid clothing is also easier to see bugs on than multicolored and patterned clothing.

 Six minutes of high heat in a dryer has been shown to kill ticks on fabrics.
 As soon as you come inside, throw all the clothing you’ve worn outside into the dryer on the highest setting for 20 minutes, for extra assurance, (and sheets too if you’ve been camping).